 Each row in the OTT Services list includes the following columns:

 - OTT Service Type: The nature of the content provided by an OTT content service (for possible values, see Application Context and Security).
-Click the service type to go to an OTT Service Tracking page detailing that individual OTT service type (see Service Type Details).
+Click the service type to go to an OTT Service Tracking page detailing that individual OTT service type (see Service Category Details).

 - OTT Service Provider: An entity that offers an OTT content service (e.g. Google is the provider for Google Drive, GMail, Google Maps, etc.).
-Click the provider name to go to an OTT Service Tracking page detailing that individual OTT service provider (see Provider Details).
+Click the provider name to go to an OTT Service Tracking page detailing that individual OTT service provider (see Service Provider Details).

 - Classification: The extent to which Kentik has been able to classify the OTT service, service type, and service provider (see OTT Classification Values).